Updated: Mar 2

 We all have stories about testers' frustration when they wait all day for a build that was not ready due to one stupid bug or another.
 And even if they did manage to install it, the chances are that they wasted hours reporting bugs that could easily be found using Q1 tests (Unit, Component, etc.).

 For those of you who think that testers' frustration is just their problem and (as I once heard from a VP of engineering) they should “deal” with it, I want to say that you are getting it all wrong.
 This type of frustration is just a symptom of deeper problems such as:

 Testers do not have the opportunity to test the product with edge cases and complex test scenarios as their time is wasted installing bad builds.

 Lack of confidence from your team when refactoring their code.

 Waste of time due to bugs found in happy-path scenarios and the use of unstable builds.

 The involvement of testers in the early phases of code implementation ensures that both sides are familiar with the new code being implemented.
-By the time the team is done with these coding and testing activities, the feature has been covered by low-level tests that improve its stability and increase its overall quality.
+By the time the team is done with these coding and testing activities, the feature has been covered by low-level tests that improve its stability and overall quality.

 Working with high-quality builds makes a big difference in the day-to-day work of Agile testers, as they no longer waste their time on bad builds and can now focus on tests that matter.
-Testers can spend their time finding critical bugs that programmers have not covered in their tests, and by doing so, programmers can add additional tests to their code which ensure that the same bug will not arise in future builds.
+Testers can spend their time finding critical bugs that programmers have not covered in their tests, and by doing so, programmers can add additional tests to their code which ensures that the same bug will not arise in future builds.

 Testers now have the chance to conduct other test types that programmers cannot cover in their tests, such as usability and GUI testing.